Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Existential Threat - Reporting Back From Battle.md

 In 2019, as he progressed along the Way, he was attacked by a force of Darkness, Corruption, and Evil that simultaneously manifested within multiple political, religious, and social structures.

-It sought out and hunted down those who threatened to expose It.
+**It** sought out and hunted down those who threatened to expose **It**.

-As soon as it touched him, he felt a strange Cold Darkness, and Knew that what had beset him was *not merely local*, and *not merely human.*
+As soon as **It** touched him, he felt a strange Cold Darkness, and Knew that **What Had Beset Him** was *not merely local*, and *not merely human.*

-Over 5 torturous years he wrestled with it, allowing it to drag him all the way down towards the depths of its lair, through the streets and halls of Washington DC, into the secret underground chambers, and deep beyond the reaches of any constitutional authority on Earth.
+Over 5 torturous years he wrestled with **It**, allowing **It** to drag him all the way down towards the depths of **Its** lair, through the streets and halls of Washington DC, into the secret underground chambers, and deep beyond the reaches of any constitutional authority on Earth.

-As he neared the ends of the Earth... he discovered that it went far Beyond...
+As he neared the ends of the Earth... he discovered that **It** went far Beyond...

-...and so he followed it further... and further... and further...
+...and so he followed **It** further... and further... and further...

-It was there, in the depths of its lair, that he was witness to the stories, strategies, plans, and realities that had festered for generations in the 21+ levels of secrecy beyond the United States President, and the far Deeper and more ancient levels beyond that.
+It was there, in the depths of **Its** lair, that he was witness to the stories, strategies, plans, and realities that had festered for generations in the 21+ levels of secrecy beyond the United States President, and the far Deeper and more ancient levels beyond that.

 At first he did not believe his eyes.